William McMahon: Holt government: treasurer and deputy leader

+Gorton government: treasurer and foreign minister

 When Holt disappeared in December 1967, McMahon was assumed to be his probable successor.
 However, John McEwen, interim Prime Minister and leader of the Country Party, announced that he and his party would not serve in a government led by McMahon.
 McEwen did not state his reasons publicly, but privately he told McMahon he did not trust him.
 McEwen, an arch-protectionist, correctly suspected that McMahon favoured policies of free trade and deregulation.

 McMahon therefore withdrew, and Senator John Gorton won the subsequent party room ballot for party leader and therefore Prime Minister.
 McMahon remained Treasurer and waited for his chance at a comeback.
 The Coalition was nearly defeated at the 1969 federal election.
 After the election, McMahon unsuccessfully challenged for the leadership, but was nonetheless re-elected as deputy leader.
 He was subsequently demoted from Treasurer to Minister for External Affairs.
 John McEwen had announced in the lead-up to the spill that he would lift his party's veto on McMahon as prime minister.

 In March 1971, the Defence Minister, Malcolm Fraser, resigned from Cabinet and denounced Gorton, who then announced a leadership spill.
 The ensuing party room vote was tied, and under the party rules of the time this meant the motion was lost and Gorton could have theoretically remained as leader and Prime Minister.
 Nevertheless, Gorton declared that a tie vote meant he no longer had the confidence of the party, and voluntarily resigned the leadership.
 McMahon was then elected leader (and thus prime minister), and Gorton was elected deputy leader.